 • RTD – Registered Therapy Dog.
 Although not required for a dog to become a therapy dog, it is an AKC recognized title.

 • CGC – Canine Good Citizen.
-An AKC temperament test designed to demonstrate the dog’s ability to behave properly in social situations.
+Although not a working title, it is currently what AKC offers for a temperament test.
+It is designed to demonstrate the dog’s ability to behave properly in social situations.
 The CGC will test on and of leach obedience, ability of the dog to be nonreactive to crown convergence and ability for the dog to be handled by and left with a stranger.

 • OB Ch – Obedience Champion.